About

 Everyone can contribute

-In March 2020, I joined GitLab as Developer Evangelist, later renamed to Developer Advocate.
-I am working in our lovely Developer Advocacy team with Fatima, Abubakar, John, William, Itzik, Cesar, Fern on content (tutorials, blog posts, documentation, demos, webinars, etc.), events (speaking, coaching, booth support, etc.) and community and customer engagement activities.
-Most recently, I focus and contribute to Product adoption initiatives for CI/CD and GitLab Duo (AI).
+In March 2020, I joined GitLab as Developer Evangelist, later renamed Developer Advocate.
+I am working in our lovely Developer Advocacy team with Fatima, John, William, Itzik, Cesar, Fern and Daniel on content (tutorials, blog posts, documentation, demos, webinars, etc.), events (speaking, coaching, booth support, etc.) and community and customer engagement activities.
+Most recently, I have focused on and contributed to Product adoption initiatives for CI/CD and GitLab Duo (AI).

-Learned that my name, and nickname is hard to pronounce in English.
-Everyone is super friendly trying to pronounce correctly. dnsmichi it stays.
+I learned that my name and nickname are difficult to pronounce in English.
+Everyone is super friendly and tries to pronounce them correctly.
+Dnsmichi, it stays.

 I love exploring new technologies and trying new things, no matter how complicated or fragile they are.
-I also love documenting everything on my journey, resulting in blog posts, community coffee chats and social shares.
-Sourcing from fast moving technology, we have created a community tech coffee chat called "#EveryoneCanContribute cafe".
+I also love documenting everything on my journey, which results in blog posts, community coffee chats, and social shares.
+Sourcing from fast-moving technology, we had created a community tech coffee chat called "#EveryoneCanContribute cafe." during the pandemic as a virtual learn-together.

 In 2024, I focussed on identifying pain points, and tell AI use case adoption stories at QCon London, InfoQ Dev Summit Munich, and the GitLab DACH Roadshow in Dusseldorf, Zurich, Berlin, Vienna, Stuttgart.
-I'm also learning AI agents and workflows in public, and preparing learning stories for 2025.
+I'm also learning AI agents and workflows in public.

 I'm actively engaging with mentoring future thought leaders, and embracing diversity in our communities.
 The GitLab values make me a better person every day, both professionally and personal.
 I love transparency, efficiency, assuming positive intent, low level of shame, boring solutions, and short toes.